Continual Prune-and-Select: Class-incremental learning with specialized subnetworks: Related Work

-Our method is based on training a subnetwork for each given task, and then selecting the correct subnetwork when doing inference for new data with unknown task-ID.
-We start by training a regular neural network for a specific task, iteratively pruning it to find a subnetwork with good performance.
-This creates a trained subnetwork capable of performing that particular task, leaving the remaining network free for future tasks.
-Importantly, when a new task comes in, the corresponding new subnetwork is found by iteratively pruning the entire original network -- including all free neuronal connections \textit{and} all existing subnetworks found for other tasks.
-This is possible by freezing the parameters of previously found subnetworks (avoiding to forget past tasks associated to the corresponding subnetworks), updating all the remaining parameters of the network, and then pruning the entire network until the corresponding subnetwork is found.
-This way, the new subnetwork can contain connections from other subnetworks but it does not affect their performance on past tasks because it did not update the parameters of \textit{shared connections} -- it only updated parameters of \textit{unshared connections}.
-This allows to have transfer of knowledge from one task to another without forgetting.
+Our method (CP\&S) is based on training a subnetwork for each given task and then selecting the correct subnetwork when doing inference for new data with an unknown task-ID.
+We start by training a regular neural network for a specific task (Figure \ref{fig:cps_pipeline}(a)), iteratively pruning it to find a subnetwork with good performance (Figure \ref{fig:cps_pipeline}(b)).
+This creates a trained subnetwork capable of performing that particular task, leaving the remaining network free for future tasks (Figure \ref{fig:cps_pipeline}(c)).
+Importantly, when a new task comes in (Figure \ref{fig:cps_pipeline}(d)), the corresponding new subnetwork is found by iteratively pruning the entire original network -- including all free neuronal connections \textit{and} all existing subnetworks found for other tasks (Figure \ref{fig:cps_pipeline}(e)).
+This is possible by freezing the parameters of previously found subnetworks (avoiding to forget past tasks associated with the corresponding subnetworks), updating all the remaining parameters of the network, and then pruning the entire network until the corresponding subnetwork is found.
+This way, the new subnetwork (Figure \ref{fig:cps_pipeline}(f)) can contain connections from other subnetworks but it does not affect their performance on past tasks because it did not update the parameters of \textit{shared connections} -- it only updated the parameters of \textit{unshared connections}.
+This allows to have the transfer of knowledge from one task to another without forgetting (Figure \ref{fig:cps_pipeline}(g)).

 The new strategy proposed herein can be implemented with different pruning algorithms to create each subnetwork, and with different task selection algorithms to find the correct subnetwork for inference.
-As long as the pruning and selection strategies have reasonable performance, we expect this strategy to outperform previous continual learning methods in the class-IL scenario because (1) it avoids forgetting if the task is selected correctly (unlike iTAML and SupSup); (2) it allows knowledge transfer among tasks (unlike SpaceNet); and (3) does not need to replay old data (unlike iCaRL, RPS-net, BiC, LUCIR and PODnet).
+As long as the pruning and selection strategies have reasonable performance, we expect this strategy to outperform previous continual learning methods in the class-IL scenario because (1) it avoids forgetting if the task is selected correctly (unlike iTAML); (2) it allows knowledge transfer among tasks (unlike SpaceNet).
+Also, CP\&S (3) does not need to replay old data (unlike iCaRL, RPS-net, BiC, LUCIR, PODNet, AFC); (4) The backbone architecture is fixed and never changes during training (unlike DER), or requires additional temporary modules (unlike FOSTER).

 Without loss of generality, we use our recently developed NNrelief \cite{dekhovich2021neural} pruning algorithm because it promotes sparser networks when compared to the state of the art, and it creates a renormalization effect in the network that distributes the importance of neuronal connections.
 Concerning task selection (in our case subnetwork selection), we considered different strategies, including the one proposed in the literature that applies to our method (see iTAML \cite{rajasegaran2020itaml} and SupSup \cite{wortsman2020supermasks}).